Hypothesis Testing For Network Data in Functional Neuroimaging: Characterization of Spaces of Networks

 While a detailed study of these implications are beyond the scope of this paper, we illustrate them through the following theorem, which extends the previous results to the more general case of graphs composed of different numbers of connected components.
-In particular, we can generalize Theorem \ref{thm:S} to spaces of Laplacians representing graphs with a fixed number of components, $\ell$. \begin{thm} The set $\cL_\ell$ of $d\times d$ matrices $E$ satisfying \begin{itemize} \item[(1${}_\ell$)] $\op{Rank}(A)=\ell$, \item[(2)] $E$ is symmetric, \item[(3)] $E$ is positive semidefinite, \item[(4)] The sum of the entries of each column is zero, \item[(5)] Each off-diagonal entry is negative; \end{itemize} forms a submanifold of $\R^{d^2}$ of dimension $d\ell - \ell(\ell+1)/2$. \end{thm} A proof of this theorem is in Appendix \ref{app:S}.
+In particular, we can generalize Theorem \ref{thm:S} to spaces of Laplacians representing graphs with a fixed number of components, $\ell$.
+(Recall that the rank of a Laplacian is equal to $d$ minus the number of communities in that graph.) \begin{thm} The set $\cL_\ell$ of $d\times d$ matrices $E$ satisfying \begin{itemize} \item[(1${}_\ell$)] $\op{Rank}(E)=\ell$, \item[(2)] $E$ is symmetric, \item[(3)] $E$ is positive semidefinite, \item[(4)] The sum of the entries of each column is zero, \item[(5)] Each off-diagonal entry is negative; \end{itemize} forms a submanifold of $\R^{d^2}$ of dimension $d\ell - \ell(\ell+1)/2$. \end{thm} A proof of this theorem is in the Supplementary Material.
 Intuitively, this result is stating that the number of connected components of the average of two graphs can be smaller than the number of components of each graph, but it cannot be larger.
 That is, the average of two graphs may decrease the number of communities, but it cannot increase that number.
 Indeed, when taking the Euclidean average of several graphs with non-negative edge weights, we can only maintain existing edges or create new edges.